 There is nothing I love more after a long day exploring a city than the comfort of a luxury hotel.
 I have never felt the need to have a luxury hotel more than during our stay in Beijing.
 While we were there we had busy days hiking the Great Wall of China and had to contend with Beijing pollution but because we had the Grand Hyatt Beijing luxury resort to return to we had an absolutely fantastic time in the city.
 If you are considering a visit to Beijing, then the Grand Hyatt Beijing luxury resort is really the only place you should consider staying and here’s why: View Post

 While Tokyo Disney and Disney Sea are easily accessible by Tokyo public transport there is something magical about staying on the Disney site.
 When we returned to Tokyo to visit Disney Sea we stayed at the Sheraton Grande Tokyo.
 Here’s what we thought: View Post

 When traveling to a new place it can be hard to decide where to stay whether you are staying for 24 hours or longer!
 Not knowing how transport works, accessibility of attractions versus hotel amenities it can be a minefield.
-Having lived in Doha for over 3.5 years there are very few hotels we’ve not tried so think we are pretty well qualified to help people decide where to stay in Doha.
-So whether you are traveling as a family, for business or just looking for so,e great amenities we have you covered we our round up of best places to stay in Doha, Qatar.
+Having lived in Doha for over 3.5 years there are very few hotels we’ve not tried so think we are pretty well qualified to help people decide where to stay in Doha, Qatar.
+So whether you are traveling as a family, for business or just looking for some great amenities we have you covered we our round up of best places to stay in Doha, Qatar.
 View Post

 When the Maldives springs to mind you can’t help but think honeymooners.
 Therefore when we were looking to book a family friendly Maldives trip we knew we needed to find the perfect family friendly accommodation.
 We decided to try Bandos island Maldives Resort because it looked like a family friendly Maldives experience but did it meet our expectations?
 View Post